Emin Milli

-Emin Milli (born 14 October 1979) is an Azerbaijani human rights activist who lives in exile in Germany.
-He is also managing director at Meydan TV.
+Emin Milli (Abdullayev) (born 14 October 1979) is an Azerbaijani human rights activist who lives in Germany.
+He used to be the managing director at Meydan TV until April 2019.

 Background

 Born in Baku, Azerbaijan, Milli was imprisoned in 2009 for two and a half years for his critical views about the government.
 He was conditionally released in November 2010, after serving 16 months of his sentence, in part due to strong international pressure on the government of Azerbaijan.
 From 2002-2004, Milli was director of the Friedrich Ebert Foundation and also advised the Council of Europe on more than 40 cases of political prisoners in Azerbaijan, many of whom were released following pressure from the Council.
-Prior to that, he was a coordinator for the International Republican Institute in Azerbaijan.
+Before that, he was a coordinator for the International Republican Institute in Azerbaijan.
 He studied at the University of London's School of Oriental and African Studies (SOAS), where he wrote his dissertation on new media and Arab revolutions.

+Emin is currently a Founder and Managing Director of Restart Initiative and the Co-Founder of Daha Yaxşı, Restart Initiative's media project.